An analysis of observation length requirements for machine understanding of human behaviors from spoken language: Results Discussion

+Among the aggregating functionals, we see that the \textit{median} is the best one for all of the \textbf{Negative} and \textbf{Positive} behaviors, similar to previous works \citep{tseng2016couples,tseng2018honey}.
+Since the \textit{median} represents the \dq{typical} value, this suggests that affect-based behaviors are steadily expressed throughout the entire interaction, rather than impulsively or rarely.

-Finally, we observe that the best functional for aggregating some behaviors in both of these groups was found to be either the \textit{maximum} or the \textit{minimum}, which represent extreme deviations from the \dq{typical} value.
-In particular, \textit{Dominance} was best aggregated as the \textit{maximum}, consistently across both models, while \textit{Withdrawal} was best aggregated as the \textit{minimum}.
-As seen from their descriptions in Sec.~\ref{ssec:beh_desc}, this finding seems to agree with the polar nature of these two behaviors: \textit{Dominance} is overt and involves strong participation in the interaction whereas \textit{Withdrawal} is subtle and primarily characterized by a lack of participation.
-Our results are thematically aligned with previous works such as \citep{lee2012based} which studied how humans use different processes for different behaviors when forming an overall impression over the course of an interaction.
+In the \textbf{Problem-Solving} and \textbf{Dysphoric} groups, however, functionals that represent extreme deviations from the \dq{typical} value are seen to perform well.
+In particular, \textit{Dominance}, an overt and high-arousal behavior, is best aggregated as the \textit{maximum} while \textit{Withdrawal}, a subtle and low-arousal behavior, is best aggregated as the \textit{minimum}.
+This suggests that the expression patterns of non-affect-based behaviors might be highly infrequent and impulsive.
+These findings are thematically aligned with Lee et al. \citep{lee2012based} who showed that humans use different processes for different behaviors when forming an overall impression over the course of an interaction.

-We compare these findings to the results on acoustic vocal cues obtained by Li et al. \citep{li2019emobeh} and observe that they agree on the modeling accuracy trends but diverge with respect to the observation window lengths.
-Specifically, in both spoken language and vocal cues, negative behaviors were generally associated with higher modeling accuracies than the other behavior groups.
-However, in contrast to our findings, Li et al. reported that behaviors such as \textit{Blame} and \textit{Negativity} performed better with longer observation windows for vocal cues while \textit{Sadness} performed best at shorter windows.
-This suggests that negative behaviors are sufficiently expressed in both lexical and acoustic modalities but over different time-scales, in which case multi-scale approaches might be beneficial when fusing information across modalities.
-On the other hand, dysphoric behaviors such as \textit{Sadness} do not appear to be strongly detected in either modality regardless of how long they are observed, hence motivating the need for additional information, such as from the video modality.
+In general, while our findings agree with previous works, they diverge slightly from some studies that deal with the audio and video channels.
+For instance, while our analysis showed that \textit{Sadness} and \textit{Positive} were best captured at similar window lengths, Krull et al. \citep{krull1998smiles} reported that sad faces evoked less spontaneous reactions than happy faces, implying that they were captured at different window lengths in the visual modality.
+Similarly, Li et al. \citep{li2020linking} reported that, in contrast to our findings, behaviors such as \textit{Blame} and \textit{Negativity} performed better with longer observation windows while \textit{Sadness} performed best at shorter windows.

+This suggests that affect-based behaviors are sufficiently expressed through all three modalities - audio, video and lexical - but over different time-scales, in which case multi-scale approaches might be beneficial when fusing information across modalities.
+Furthermore, dysphoric behaviors such as \textit{Sadness} do not appear to be strongly detected in either the audio or the lexical modality, regardless of how long they are observed, but appear to be well captured in the visual modality.
+This provides additional motivation for the use of multimodal approaches when estimating a general set of behaviors.